Skip to page content

 Three of the important leitmotifs first appear in the prelude.
 The little chord pattern at the very beginning, known as the Circling Charm motive because it is a sort of musical circle and it later shapes the narrator’s line “out of the circling charm,” recurs at important points structurally and rounds the work off at the end.
 The melody first heard in a string chorale setting is the Hope theme, later associated with the Damozel’s prayers.
 The solo flute tune at the close of the prelude represents the Damozel herself.

-Most Tristanian is the Wish motive, the descending phrase of the Damozel's first words.
-It is a diminished chord of the same species as the Tristan chord, and similarly expresses deep yearning.
-And like the Tristan chord, it is finally resolved: at the climax of her monologue, the Damozel vows to petition Christ to grant her wish, and that projected narrative resolution is subtly supported by the musical resolution of the Wish motive.
+Most Tristanian is the Wish motive, the descending phrase of the Damozel’s first words.
+It is a diminished chord of the same species as the Tristan chord and similarly expresses deep yearning.
+And like the Tristan chord, it is finally resolved: At the climax of her monologue, the Damozel vows to petition Christ to grant her wish, and that projected narrative resolution is subtly supported by the musical resolution of the Wish motive.